JoeLumbley/Tic-Tac-Toe/README.md

 ```

-We convert the mouse coordinates to cell coordinates.
+We handle clicks on a square by converting form coordinates to
+board coordinates.

-If the clicked cell is empty we place the human player's mark.
+If the square is empty we mark the square with the player's mark.

-We check if the human player has won or the game is a draw.
+We then check for a win or draw using the CheckForWin and
+CheckForDraw methods.

 ```